If Jesus Rose from the Dead, then (#23) Satan Was Crushed

 And I will put enmity between you and the woman, and between your seed and her seed; He shall crush your head, and you shall bruise His heel.
 Genesis 3:15

 Here was the situation.
 God had created the most amazing place.
 We can’t really imagine it.
 There was no death.
 There was no evil.
 Everything flourished.
 Then Adam and Eve breached the one boundary God had set for them and everything that God promised would happen came to pass.
 The entire universe fell into death and decay.
-Evil would now flourish instead of good.
+Evil now flourished instead of good.
 Weeds, physical and spiritual, instantly became the natural bent of the world.
 And all seemed lost.
 Both creation and mankind “groaned” under the weight of this.

 For we know that the whole creation groans and suffers the pains of childbirth together until now.
 And not only this, but also we ourselves, having the first fruits of the Spirit, even we ourselves groan within ourselves, Romans 8:22-23